teuben/dc2019/scripts4paper/DC_script.md

 ## Preparing (new in May 2021)

-First an outline how to use the scripts in this directory:
+First an outline of how to use the scripts in this directory and configure local paths:

-1) Before using these scripts, you will need to configure to set the script, data and working directory for your scripts to use your own directories, as opposed to the current defaults.
+1) Before using these scripts, you will first need to configure to set the script, data and working directories that the scripts will use on your local machine, as opposed to the current defaults.
-You need to execute the **configure** script from the scripts4paper directory, e.g.
+To do this, you need to execute the **configure** script from the scripts4paper directory to set the directories (a) in which you would like to save the output products (--with-s4p-work) and (b) where the data you want to combine is located (--with-s4p-data).
+For example,

       ./configure  --with-s4p-work=tmp  --with-s4p-data=../data

-will use the current tmp directory (which will be created for you) for your working files, and **../data** as the directory were all the data are located (at least for the DC2019 project).
+will place your working files in a tmp directory (which will be created for you) in your current directory and set **../data** to be the directory where all the input data are located (at least for the DC2019 project).
 Use the --help argument to find out what other options might be useful for you.
 What is listed here are the defaults.

-2) The second step will be to pick a parameter file.
-Several should be available from a template, for example for the GMC dataset
+2) The second step will be to pick a parameter file template and change any input parameters for your specific case.
+First, choose a parameter file from the several templates that are available, for example for the GMC dataset

        cp  DC_pars_GMC.py  DC_pars.py

-after which you can change various parameters (see also USER INPUTS below)  in this **DC_pars.py**.
+Then you can change various parameters (see also USER INPUTS below)  in this **DC_pars.py** for your specific case.

-3a) Make sure your CASA environment has been set up, e.g.
+3) Set up your CASA environment by executing **DC_locals.py** in your CASA session,

        execfile("/home/teuben/dc2019/scripts4paper/DC_locals.py")

-it is best to place your version of this line in your **~/.casa/startup.py** file so it automatically done for each CASA session.
+It is best to place your version of this line in your **~/.casa/startup.py** file so that this is automatically done for each CASA session.
 But see also an alternative approach in the next section.

-3a) From your CASA session you will use standard **DC_script.py** (it will simply call DC_pars and DC_run):
+4) Lastly to do the data combination, from your CASA session exectute **DC_script.py** (which simply calls DC_pars and DC_run):

        execfile("DC_script.py")

-this will do the whole data combination as specified by the many USER INPUTS in your **DC_pars.py**
+which will do the whole data combination as specified by the many USER INPUTS in your **DC_pars.py**

 ## Alternative Script